 - Wrapping Up

-If you are planning to go to this town, consider to explore the area.
+If you are planning to go to this town, consider exploring the area.
 There are actually plenty of places you could visit here.

 Go Diving in Mersing

-We must say that Mersing has some spectacular, beautiful and colorful waters.
+We must say that Mersing has some spectacular, beautiful and colourful waters.
 This is a great place for those who want to dive into the sea.

 As for the diving spot, there is a narrow channel in the town which is ideal for the activity.